scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 directionality, everything between the curly braces is visually layed out from right to left.
 When the data is loaded, though, it will produce the correct mapping, since loading depends on the logical order of the code points rather than their visual rendering.
-Because BespON by default requires line breaks after strings whose last line contains one or more right-to-left code points, it prevents the potential for confusion as a result of this logical-visual mismatch.
+By default, BespON prevents the potential for confusion as a result of this logical-visual mismatch, by prohibiting data objects or comments from immediately following an inline or unquoted string with one or more right-to-left code points in its last line.